 » Apply acquired skills to scientific and nonscientific pursuits

-» Work independently to analyze and solve problems through scientific method
+» Work independently and in cooperative group settings to analyze and solve problems through scientific method